hyperlane-xyz/hyperlane-monorepo/rust/README.md

 ### Architecture

-The on-chain portions of Abacus are written in Solidity.
+The on-chain portions of Hyperlane are written in Solidity.
 The rust portions are exclusively off-chain.
 Later, there may be on-chain rust for Near/Solana/ Polkadot.

-Abacus will be managed by a number of small off-chain programs ("agents").
+Hyperlane will be managed by a number of small off-chain programs ("agents").
 Each of these will have a specific role.
 We want these roles to be simple, and easily described.
 Each of these agents will connect to a home chain and any number of replicas.
 They need to be configured with chain connection details